-Polyphenol content in olives varies significantly throughout the growing cycle and is influenced by the stage of ripeness, climatic conditions, and the olive variety.
+We are working with the University of Split to maximise our olive oil Polyphenol content which varies significantly throughout the growing cycle and is influenced by olive variety and the stage of ripeness, climatic conditions, and the olive variety.

 Early Growth (Green Stage): During the early stages of growth, when olives are green, polyphenol content is relatively high.
 Polyphenols are crucial for the plant's defence mechanism against pests and diseases.
 Oils produced from green olives have a higher concentration of polyphenols, resulting in a more bitter and pungent flavour, which is characteristic of high-quality extra virgin olive oil.